Greece Digital Nomad Visa Guide (2024)

 If you prefer a more social lifestyle, Athens’ bars, clubs, and restaurants are the proper places to go.

-We recommend you start your bar hopping tour in the streets around the famous Syntagma Square, while during summer, a district called Monastiraki seems to be the best choice.
+You can start your bar-hopping tour in the streets around the famous Syntagma Square, while during summer, a district called Monastiraki seems to be the best choice.

 However, as we have shown above, public transportation in Athens is well-organized, so you can save yourself some time if you use the metro, bus, or tram.